Why You Should Make Our Original One-Pot Pasta

-Ingredients are minimal: The sauce is just cherry or grape tomatoes, thinly sliced onion, plenty of garlic, fresh basil, extra-virgin olive oil, and a garnish of Parmesan -- but they combine to create a rich flavor.
-There's culinary magic here: The linguine cooks in its own water -- none of the liquid is thrown away -- and as it reduces, all the lovely starchiness from the pasta transforms the remaining water into a creamy sauce that coats every strand.
+The sauce is just cherry or grape tomatoes, thinly sliced onion, plenty of garlic, fresh basil, extra-virgin olive oil, and a garnish of Parmesan, but they combine to create a rich flavor.
+There's culinary magic here: The linguine cooks in water that will ultimately become the sauce—none of the liquid is thrown away.
+As it reduces, all the lovely starchiness from the pasta transforms the remaining water into a creamy sauce that coats every strand.

-Cleanup is a snap: This recipe fits so well with our "fewer pans = fewer dishes" strategy.
-All you need equipment-wise for this pasta dinner is a small paring knife, a straight-sided skillet, and a pair of tongs (much easier than a spoon for tossing the pasta to coat in sauce).
+This recipe fits so well with our "fewer pans = fewer dishes" strategy.
+All you need equipment-wise for this pasta dinner is a small paring knife, a straight-sided skillet, and a pair of tongs, which are much easier than a spoon for tossing the pasta in the sauce to coat.

-A revolutionary technique: The recipe is inspired by a pasta one of our cooks tried in Puglia, Italy.
+The recipe is inspired by a pasta one of our editors tried in Puglia, Italy.
 Cooking the dried pasta in a skillet, not the usual large pot, along with the other ingredients seemed radical, but now we consider this dish one of our "back pocket" recipes.
-Soon you will too.
+Soon you will, too.